skyfe79/Awesome/README.md

 ## JavaScript

+- [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) - :zap: Dynamically generated stats for your github readmes
+- [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms) - 📝 Algorithms and data structures implemented in JavaScript with explanations and links to further readings
 - [mercury-parser](https://github.com/postlight/mercury-parser) - 📜 Extract meaningful content from the chaos of a web page
 - [lowdb](https://github.com/typicode/lowdb) - Simple to use local JSON database (supports Node, Electron and the browser)
 - [zx](https://github.com/google/zx) - A tool for writing better scripts